The Dual Living Dream: A Guide to Zoning and Permitting for Duplex Homes in Sydney

 Unless you’re an expert developer, assembling a professional team to guide your duplex project is advisable.
 Key experts include:

-• Town Planner: Provides strategic advice on successfully gaining development approval under zoning and council policies.
-It can help navigate any complex consent requirements.
+- Town Planners provide strategic advice on successfully gaining development approval under zoning and council policies.
+They can also help navigate any complex consent requirements.

 These experienced experts can work together to give your DA the greatest chance of approval while minimising the risks of problems arising during the build.
 Their skills and council understanding are invaluable.